Cody-Nicholson96/Non-Tech/Principles_Of_Macroeconomics/whatIsEconomics.md

 -

-###The forces and trends that affect how the economy as a whole works
+### The forces and trends that affect how the economy as a whole works

 - The standard of living depends on a country's production

 - Prices rise when the government prints too much money

-- Society faces a short-run tradeoff between inflation and unemployment
+- Society faces a short-run trade-off between inflation and unemployment